09:31

 SaaS stands for Software-as-a-Service.
 It’s a cloud computing model where software applications are hosted and provided by a third-party provider over the internet for a subscription fee.
 Users access these applications via a web browser or mobile device rather than installing and maintaining them on their computers or servers.
 SaaS providers handle the maintenance, updates, security, and infrastructure, allowing users to focus on using the software rather than managing it.
 Common examples of SaaS software from CAD vendors are PTC’s Onshape and Creo, billed monthly.

-3. What is Single Tenant and Multi-Tenant?
+3. What is Single-Tenant and Multi-Tenant?

 4. What is a Public Cloud?

 A public cloud is defined as computing services offered by third-party providers over the public internet, making them available to anyone who wants to use or buy them.
-These services may be free or sold on-demand, allowing customers to pay only for what they use.
+These services may be free or sold on demand, allowing customers to pay only for what they use.

 Companies using a public cloud can access the applications they wish without the large upfront costs for hardware, software, or system maintenance.
-Examples of public cloud providers include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 5. What is a Private Cloud?